agile-connors/agile-connors/README.md

 ### Estimating Activity
 We used affinity estimating to estimate our product backlog.

-## Story Points Forecast
-Our initial forecast is eight story points.

-Our fist eight story points encompass:
-* Creating a map of Boston
-* Showing all of the food trucks on the map
-* Showing the truck's availability and title when clicked on or hovered over
-* Having the option to filter by which day of the week trucks are open

-We chose eight story points because the above realistically seems like what we could complete in 2 days while producing a stable product increment.

 ### Definition of Ready

 - [ ] The backlog item has a **title**.